 Can I Go to the Internet?

-Come on a journey into the Internet, specifically, Ashburn Virginia, where backbone of the Internet carries 70% of the world’s Internet traffic.
+Come on a journey into the Internet, specifically, Ashburn, Virginia, where the backbone of the Internet carries 70% of the world’s Internet traffic.
+I ride my bike down the Washington and Old Dominion trail where it is surrounded by Data Centers handling our daily Internet activities.
 (3 minutes)

 On my bike ride, I am riding in an area where there are a number of Ragingwire data centers, which I find the most architecturally interesting.
 Below are links to two videos they published marketing their data centers.